Empathic Design: 5 Ways to Get Your Innovation Mojo Back

 Uncovering Your Customers’ Unarticulated Needs

-DL: What all forms of empathic design techniques have in common is an emphasis on exploring the unarticulated needs and wants customers have about getting a job done—whatever that job might be.
+Leonard: What all forms of empathic design techniques have in common is an emphasis on exploring the unarticulated needs and wants customers have about getting a job done—whatever that job might be.
 There are many ways to look at the world through the eyes of the customer, and make an emotional connection between the design of a product or service and the end user.

 Appian: Isn’t the iPhone a good example of that?
 It’s amazing how consumers have developed such a strong emotional attachment to the innovative design of the iPhone.

-DL: Yes.
+Leonard: Yes.
 That was a very clever design.
 And part of that design was knowing what was possible, and then looking at how people used a combination of phones, personal assistants and computers.
 Apple recognized that all that functionality could be designed into a single device.

 The iPhone was Steve Jobs’ vision.
 But it was also a heck of a lot of empathic design.